Accipiters

 • Sharp-shinned Hawks prey almost exclusively on small birds.

-• Cooper's Hawks prey on small mammals, lizards and mediums sized birds.
+• Cooper's Hawks prey on small mammals, lizards and medium sized birds.

 The reversed size dimorphism has long been known by falconers.
-The old falconry term for a males is tiercel, which means "a third less".
+The old falconry term for a male raptor is "tiercel", which means "a third less".

 Go to Raptor Migration Page